You will find a plentiful supply of affordable taxis across Mexico’s cities, towns and villages

 There are many good taxi firms that will quote you a fare over the ‘phone for the journey you request, and tell you the details of the car type/plate that will pick you up.
 Most hotels are affiliated to a local taxi firm, and some even have a taxi rank outside, waiting for you to travel.

 Taxis from Mexico’s airports are some of the most expensive you will pay for.
 There are always at least two taxi concessions given at each airport, but prices are still high in comparison to cabs hired from non-airport locations.
 Charges are applied by zone, depending on where you are going.
 Liveried taxis not affiliated to the airport are not allowed to aboard passengers at the airport, so you cannot telephone a local taxi firm and have them pick you up instead.
 Some people landing in Mexico City use App-Cabs to arrange a pick-up from the airport as these vehicles are not painted in taxi colors and can ‘quietly’ pick you up.
-Local buses, and Mexico City’s Metro, are alternatives, but not really realistic when you have lots of baggage and just want to get to your hotel, or back home.
+Buses, and Mexico City’s Metro, are alternatives, but not really realistic when you have lots of baggage and just want to get to your hotel, or back home.

 Some hotels have a taxi rank based outside the hotel, to board hotel guests at anytime.
 These may be charged at a fixed fee depending on where you are going (destinations and fares will be on display), or on a zone-based fare system, on a rate per kilometer and some may be metered.